osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 ---

 ## 1.2 Solution overview
-OSIRIS addresses the fragmentation described in Section 1.1 by defining a canonical JSON schema that serves as a neutral interchange format between infrastructure data sources and consuming applications.
+OSIRIS addresses the fragmentation described in section 1.1 by defining a canonical JSON schema that serves as a neutral interchange format between infrastructure data sources and consuming applications.

 Rather than requiring each consuming application to implement and maintain vendor-specific parsers, OSIRIS adopts a translation layer approach: